A woman's battle against generations of feral cats. Written in my native dialect. Fiction.

 I put a little extra perk in my step right about then, and directly I was handing that Shoe Peg to Grandma."

 "Come a little closer, boy," she said.

-She put the rest of that twist, and the other one into the deep pockets of her dress.
-She smiled at me as she started in a chewing on that stuff, and I was a hoping she wasn't gonna repeat her offer.
-I was to learn in a speck of time that Grandma had her another, much better use for that Shoe Peg.
+She put that twist, and the other one into the pocket of her dress.
+She smiled as she started chewing on that stuff, and I was hoping she wasn't gonna repeat her offer.
+I was to learn in a moment that Grandma had a much better use for that Shoe Peg.

 "Aint nary one of them cats yourn is they, son?"

 "They're strays, grandma."

 "Those cats just ain't no good, Jamie boy.
 They don't belong to nobody, just come around messing in an old woman's business.
 They come around flaunting their nastiness right in front of me, because they know I am old and can't be chasing them, nor protecting my property from their foul dispositions."